manassra/LZ77-Compressor/README.md

   git clone git@github.com:manassra/LZ77-Compressor.git
 ```

-The `LZ77Compressor` uses the [bitarray](https://pypi.python.org/pypi/bitarray/) as the only dependency.
+The `LZ77Compressor` uses the [bitarray](https://pypi.python.org/pypi/bitarray/) python module as the only dependency.

 This dependency can be install by using [pip](https://pypi.python.org/pypi/pip), the python package manager, as follows: